HariSekhon/Knowledge-Base/solr.md

 ## SolrCloud

+Clustered Solr using [ZooKeeper](https://zookeeper.apache.org/) for coordination of nodes and shards.

+Expect to do shard management, recoveries and ZooKeeper contents investigation.

+Strongly recommended that you use [Elasticsearch](elasticsearch.md) instead of SolrCloud.

+The problem with SolrCloud is that clustering was tacked on to classic Solr as an afterthought and it shows, compared to Elasticsearch where this was a primary consideration.

+Shard management is difficult in SolrCloud and it's common to have shard outages and shard loss requiring re-indexing from an external data store.

+You will need the [Solr CLI](#solr-cli) above.
+There is even a `--request-core-recovery` switch that uses an API endpoint that wasn't documented at the time of writing.

 - Leader uses 100 transaction log to sync replicas
 - if replicas fall too far behind leader then full replication of segments is needed instead

 - CDCR - Cross DataCenter Replication
   - https://sematext.com/blog/2016/04/20/solr-6-datacenter-replication/